Ynck-Hng/Ynck-Hng/README.md

 # Hi there !
 Welcome to my github profile !👋

-After obtaining a master's degree in philosophy, I have decided to dive into web development as a fullstack web developper specializing in JavaScript starting October 2022 :tada:
+After obtaining a master's degree in philosophy, I have decided to dive into web development as a fullstack web developper specializing in JavaScript October 2022. :tada:

 Currently a student at Ecole O'Clock !